eranroz/dnase/README.md

 or under MS Windows:
 > python.exe setup.py build_ext --inplace --compiler=msvc --plat-name=win-amd64
-(Tested with VS 2012: to use new version of msvc compiler you may have to modify msvc9compiler.py in distutils and specifly get_build_version and PLAT_TO_VCVARS as described in http://www.xavierdupre.fr/blog/2013-07-07_nojs.html)
+Tested with VS 2012: to use new version of msvc compiler you may have to modify msvc9compiler.py in distutils and specially get_build_version and PLAT_TO_VCVARS as described in http://www.xavierdupre.fr/blog/2013-07-07_nojs.html)